sojit/Bash/Openconnect/Readme.md

-#Openconnect Script
+# Openconnect Script
-    This is the script to automate the procera VPN logins, its mainly written for the linux machine with bridge networks.
-Gives us the flexibility to loging the either location easily.
+This is the script to automate the VPN logins, its mainly written for the linux openconnect.
+Its gives us the flexibility to logging multiple locations.

-#Instructions
+## Instructions
  * Make the configure file executable with chmod command.
  * chmod _**#a+x configure**_
  * then run the configure file _**./configure**_